mblajek/BadApplePhp/README.md

 - frame is sent as standard output and script ends
 - parses video data in each request, works fine with php-fpm
 - can be used with webserver or in pure php
-- run `php S- localhost:8080` in BadApplePhp directory and open `localhost:8080/simple.php`
+- run `php -S localhost:8080` in BadApplePhp directory and open `localhost:8080/simple.php`

 ## socket.php
-- script creates single server by itself
+- script creates http server by itself
 - video data is parsed once, so it has really low requirements
 - run `php socket.php` in BadApplePhp directory and open `localhost:8080/`